kuopinghsu/srv32/README.md

            file                    the elf executable file

-The ISS simulator and hardware supports RV32IM instruction sets.
+The ISS simulator and hardware supports RV32IMC instruction sets.
+(RV32C is disabled by default to pass conformance test v1)

 ## Benchmarks